 Give your mood and your energy a lift

 Coffee excites not just the body, but also the mind and can elevate mood as it elevates other things.
 (I, for one, am more apt to get angry than get it on when my mood dips dangerously low).
 Scientific studies demonstrate that this stimulant can increase levels of dopamine, the neurotransmitter associated with the pleasure system of the brain.
+This might be one of the greatest benefits of coffee!

-caffeine can improve your libido
+Caffeine can improve your libido

 Of course, it isn’t just coffee but caffeine in any form that’s proven potentially beneficial to your libido.
 It is largely assumed that it’s simply because of stimulation.
 Caffeine gives you energy to make all the right moves, so to speak.
 However a study by the University of Texas Health Science Center published in 2015, there’s more to caffeine’s ability than we ever knew.

 It turns out, caffeine has the potential to reduce levels of erectile dysfunction.
-In the study, men who drank 2-3 cups of coffee per day are less likely to have erectile dysfunction then men who consume less or no caffeine.
+In the study, men who drank 2-3 cups of coffee per day are less likely to have erectile dysfunction than men who consume less or no caffeine.

 But for those of us who are java junkies, coffee is the primary choice for that caffeine rush.
 And if your goal is a shot of caffeine, coffee is one of the best choices.
 That’s because a standard cup of brewed coffee has anywhere from 90 to 200 milligrams of caffeine.
 By comparison, a cup of green tea offers about 25-45 milligrams of caffeine.